Riki744/OverTheWire/README.md

 The Bandit wargame is aimed at absolute beginners.
 It will teach the basics needed to be able to play other wargames.

-### Level 0
+This is my very first write-up and expierience putting something online on Github Let me know if any of challenges could be achieve otherwise...hope you liked my way :)

+### Intro to Bandit

+The password for the next level is stored in a file called readme located in the home directory.
+Use this password to log into bandit1 using SSH.
+Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.

-- Level 0 can be accomplished by using built in command for ssh and specifying user and -p flag for custom port.
+- This level can be accomplished by using built in command for ssh and specifying user and -p flag for custom port.
 By default ssh uses port TCP 22, so in this case we had to use -p flag to specify given port 2220

 ![image](https://user-images.githubusercontent.com/85706972/150797220-60c2f344-98c9-40e2-9a6a-a507f218f287.png)